harrymckillen/yafgs/README.md

 It doesn't do anything any other grid system doesn't do.

 Based on a 1140px max width, it's a fluid responsive grid system.
-The idea of it is that it provides a number of different options to hopefully fit a wide variety of project types.
-It's essentially a mixed grid system, with a few different pattern types;
+The idea of it is that it provides a number of different options to hopefully fit a wide variety of needs.
+It's essentially a mixed grid system, with a few different pattern types.

 ## Features

 * 12 Column Grid
 * 16 Column Grid
 * % Column Grid
-* HTML5 Boilerplate
 * respond.min.js

 ## Installation